North State Weather Impacts Update

 Good morning.
 Here's what you need to know for today.

+Periods of moderate to heavy snow will continue in the northern Sierra Nevada and southern Cascade Range today.
+Areas near Mt.
+Shasta, Dunsmuir, Westwood, Chester and Greenville will all see snow levels dropping to about 4,500 this morning.
+Showers are forecast to diminish to flurries by later this evening.
+Those traveling in the mountains should expect delays.
+Lighter amounts of rain are forecast across the region today as precipitation turns more showery, but significant flooding concerns continue as runoff from recent rain continues to work its way downstream adding stress to waterways.
+Winds continue to decrease in the valley, but strong gusty southwesterly winds continue at higher elevations of the northern Sierra Nevada and Cascade Range.

 The National Weather Service has issued a flood warning and high wind warning for all of interior Northern California through Thursday afternoon.
-All of the North State is forecast to experience an uptick in flooding problems as an intense atmospheric river type storm arrives.
-The strongest part of the storm is expected Monday into Tuesday including high precipitation and strong winds.
-The valley is expected to receive 1 to 3 inches of rain Monday through Tuesday with up to 10 inches on the upper Ridge.
-Winds are expected Monday evening through early Tuesday morning gusting 50 to 64 mph.
-High winds may cause downed trees and power lines, blowing debris, and widespread, potentially long-lasting power outages.
-The entire region has saturated soils and many flooded areas already.
-This will enhance the impact of additional heavy rains this week.
+All of the North State is forecast to experience an uptick in flooding problems.
 Additional stress will be placed on levees, rivers, creeks, and streams.
 Flooding may occur in locations which have not been impacted in many years.
 Residents are strongly advised to be prepared for flooding.

-Oroville Dam update: Flows from the main spillway are being upped from 55,000 to 60,000 cfs, in anticipation of an expected increase in inflows.
-DWR says this increase is typical of normal flood control operations.
-As of 9 a.m., the lake was at 849 feet and inflows were just under 43,000 cfs.
-There will be a DWR press conference at noon.
+Oroville Dam update: Flows from the main spillway are being maintained at about 60,000 cfs today, which DWR says aligns with normal flood control operations.
+As of 8 a.m., the lake was at 851.64 feet and inflows were under 85,000 cfs.
+There may be a DWR press conference today at noon.
+Live video is typically shared on the DWR Facebook page.

 Butte County: